 Telefónica performs a continuous monitoring of the most significant risks that could affect the main companies comprising its Group.
 To achieve this, we have a Corporate Risk Management Model based on COSO (Committee of Sponsoring Organizations of the Treadway Commission) Risk Management Model, which allows to evaluate both the impact as well as the probability of occurrence.

-We have specific committees and units to guarantee fulfilment of our commitment to zero tolerance of corruption and bribery:
+We have specific commissions and units to ensure that our commitment to control and transparency is met.

 - Audit and Control Committee